ossf/osv-schema/docs/schema.md

   the `fix` type is meant for viewing by people using web browsers.
 Programs interested in analyzing the exact commit range would do better to use the `GIT`-typed `affected[].ranges` entries (described above).
-- `PACKAGE`: A description or home web page for the package.
+- `PACKAGE`: A home web page for the package.
 - `WEB`: A web page of some unspecified kind.

 ## credits fields